Jimmy Vesey: New York Rangers (2016–2019)

 On August 20, 2016, Vesey signed with the New York Rangers.
 After attending the training camp, Vesey received the Lars-Erik Sjöberg Award, which is given to the best Rangers' rookie in the camp.
 On October 17, 2016, Vesey scored his first NHL goal in a 7–4 win over the San Jose Sharks.
+He finished his rookie season with 11 goals, 27 points and a -13 plus/minus rating.

 In a November 8, 2017 game against the Boston Bruins, Vesey scored two goals in 29 seconds, the fastest pair of goals scored by a Rangers player since Jaromír Jágr did so in 26 seconds in 2006.
 The Rangers eventually won the game 4–2.
+Adding a goal to his rookie totals, he finished the campaign with 17 goals, 28 points and a -18 rating.

 On March 12, 2018, Vesey recorded his first career NHL hat trick in a game against the Carolina Hurricanes, which the Rangers won 6–3.
+He improved only slightly in his third season, finishing with 17 goals, 35 points and a -6 rating.

 Buffalo Sabres (2019–2020)

 On July 1, 2019, the Sabres again acquired Vesey in exchange for another third-round draft selection through a trade with the Rangers.
 This marks the first time in professional sports that a player was traded to the same team with the same compensation twice.
 In the 2019–20 season, Vesey was unable to add the offensive punch expected for the Sabres, posting a career low 9 goals and 20 points in 64 games, before the remainder of the regular season was cancelled due to the COVID-19 pandemic.